brandon-rbc/ggst-api/README.md

 ## Example
-The below code returns and prints data from 5 pages of 100 replays, those of which have Millia and Potemkin throughout floors 6 and 8
+The below code returns and prints data from 5 pages of 100 replays, those of which have Millia and Potemkin throughout floors 6 and 8.
+The method returns list of match_result objects, which can be seen here: https://github.com/brandon-rbc/ggst-api-py/blob/2562ec9aaea8a39d523ff15e037afe95f8a80cad/ggst_requests.py#L7-L15

 ```python3
 char1 = char_dict['Millia']